In-text citations for web resources

 The biggest problem in writing parenthetical references for Web resources is the lack of page numbers.
 While certain databases (JSTOR, Project Muse) will show you the page numbers of the original (print) document, usually the page numbers you see on your printout of a Web document (e.g., "1 of 4" in lower left corner) are assigned by your Web browser and should not be used when citing a resource.

 Both the Modern Language Association (MLA) and the American Psychological Association (APA) recommend that you omit page numbers if the source lacks them, but if the source includes section or paragraph numbers, you should use those.
+In MLA, use the abbreviations "sec." and "par."
+In APA, use "sec." and "para."

 The American Psychological Association (APA) further recommends that if no page or paragraph numbers are given but the source includes headings, you should cite the heading and the number of the paragraph following it to direct the reader to the location of the material.